 How to develop your diplomacy skills:

 There are many books on diplomacy that provide theoretical and practical development.
-Interacting with people with different backgrounds can help you identify strengths, weaknesses.
+Interacting with people from different backgrounds can help you identify strengths, and weaknesses.
 It can also give you an understanding of the pressures others may face in the workplace.
 This can help you negotiate and promote collaboration for the successful running of a project.

 Time management is one of the key project management skills.
 This extends beyond managing your own time.
 It involves determining and communicating how your team spends their time too.
 No project is without deadlines.
 And usually, many tasks are needing to be accomplished in a short time.
 Effective time management is being able to create timelines and maintain them throughout the lifecycle of a project.